MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/provisioning-guide.md

 The following prerequisites must be in place before you can provision your Commerce evaluation environment:

-- You have been onboarded into the evaluation program and granted capacity for an evaluation environment
+- You have been onboarded into the evaluation program and granted capacity for an evaluation environment.
 - You have access to the Microsoft Dynamics Lifecycle Services (LCS) portal.
 - You are an existing Microsoft Dynamics 365 partner or customer and are able to create a Dynamics 365 Commerce project.
 - You have administrator access to your Microsoft Azure subscription, or you're in contact with a subscription administrator who can assist you if required.